astronomer/airflow-guides/guides/airflow-and-hashicorp-vault.md

     >Note: If you ever need to use this virtual env from a blank terminal window, you can run `workon test-secrets-backend` to re-instantiate it.

 2. **Install Airflow and the Hashicorp dependency to your virtual environment.** Note that this is currently pulling a test build that our team at Astronomer has pushed out to allow users to test this feature before it's included in an official Airflow release.
+You will need to install this version for now if you would like to test this feature while you wait for Airflow 1.10.10 to be officially released.

         PIP_EXTRA_INDEX_URL="https://pip.astronomer.io/simple" pip install 'astronomer-certified==1.10.10-1.dev140'
         pip install hvac